leandroandrade/gophercises/quizgame/README.md

 # Quizgame

-Quizgame is a simple questions ans answers game.
+Quizgame is a simple questions and answers game.
 The client load all questions and answers from a **CSV** file.

 ## Features
 - flag -csv: pass the CSV file;